simonw/sqlite-generate/README.md

     sqlite-generate data.db --tables 20

+You can run the command against the same database file multiple times to keep adding new tables, using different settings for each batch of generated tables.

 By default each table will contain a random number of rows between 0 and 200.
 You can customize this with the `--rows` option:

     sqlite-generate data.db --rows 20